ivanf-nz/x2ascii/README.md

    python3 src/image_to_ascii.py
    ```
 3. Enter the image location when prompted.
-4. The ASCII art will be displayed directly in the terminal.
+4. The ASCII art will be displayed directly in the terminal and a text file to the output/ directory.

 ---